Vizonex/pyrx2/readme.md

 -----

 A Forked Version of the original PYRX for Mining Monero & Other Crypto Currencies as well as being used for Malware research.
+It was my intent and goal to understand how cryptojacking works and why the original library made kind of sucked at delivering what people may have been looking for.
+There were many limitations with the original which is why I said enough was enough so I made a better one.

 ## Changes Made From the Original Version

 - Code is now written in `Cython` instead of in `C/C++/pybind11` making the library easier to maintain and safer to install without requiring jack-shit or specific things to install.

 - `RXMiner` class is designed to be isolated for use with multiprocessing.
 No More static Global Variables

-- __Windows__ is no longer bound to requiring __WSL__ which was a deterrent for many developers from using the original PYRX library.
+- __Windows__ is no longer bound to requiring __WSL__ , __cmake__ and the __git__ command which was a deterrent for many developers from using the original PYRX library.

 - __OpenMP__ ([Cython's Parallel Library](https://cython.readthedocs.io/en/latest/src/userguide/parallelism.html)) is used in trade of windows-threads and pthreads directly.